Skip to content

 heqing pear trees bloom yunnan

-In this article, I talk about another off-the-beaten-path corner of Yunnan, one of China‘s most fascinating provinces.
-After visiting Dashanbao and Luoping it’s time to explore Heqing, one of those places that are really never mentioned in the travel guides.
+This article discusses another off-the-beaten-path corner of Yunnan, one of China’s most fascinating provinces.
+After visiting Dashanbao and Luoping, it’s time to explore Heqing, one of those places never mentioned in the travel guides.

 heqing yunnan

 Heqing is located halfway between Dali and Lijiang.
-It can easily be reached by train or by plane.
-Lijiang airport is closer to Heqing than to Lijiang itself.
+It can easily be reached by train (you can book your ticket here) or by plane.
+Lijiang Airport is closer to Heqing than to Lijiang.

-If you are planning to visit Dali and Lijiang, Heqing can be a good alternative to avoid the hordes of Chinese tourists at least for a few days.
+If you plan to visit Dali and Lijiang, Heqing can be a good alternative to avoid the hordes of Chinese tourists for at least a few days.
 Heqing is geographically located on a plateau, like most of Yunnan, and is characterized by warm summers and cold winters.
 The climate is fairly dry and rarely rains during the year.
 The rainiest months are in summer.

-Traveling around China (here’s my guide) it’s relatively more difficult than in any other country.
-This is especially true in places like Heqing where no one can speak English and most of the local people can’t even speak mandarin: they speak local dialects.
-That’s why I recommend to use a local travel agency.
+Traveling around China (here’s my guide) is relatively more difficult than any other country.
+This is especially true in places like Heqing, where no one can speak English, and most of the local people can’t even speak Mandarin; they speak local dialects.
+That’s why I recommend using a local travel agency.

 Things to do in Heqing